Srini2305/SER502-Spring2017-Team5/README.md

 These tools would be mandatorily needed for the environment to function.

-2. Extract devils.tar.gz to home directory

-3. Install the scipts with command: "sh installScript"

 ## How to Use
 1. Get the intermediate code with command: "dvlc <FILE_NAME>"